Scott Peterson's new trial rests on 'Strawberry Shortcake'

-2 of6 FILE - Juror Richelle Nice, center, hugs attorney Gloria Allred after speaking at a news conference after the formal sentencing of Scott Peterson in Redwood City, Calif., on March 16, 2005.
+5 of9 FILE - Juror Richelle Nice, center, hugs attorney Gloria Allred after speaking at a news conference after the formal sentencing of Scott Peterson in Redwood City, Calif., on March 16, 2005.
 Nice, a former juror who helped convict Scott Peterson and send him to death row, is expected to testify under a grant of immunity as she kicks off a weeklong hearing starting Friday, Feb.
 25, 2022, centered on whether she lied about her history with domestic violence.
-JEFF CHIU/AP Show More Show Less 3 of6
+JEFF CHIU/AP Show More Show Less 6 of9

 SACRAMENTO, Calif.
 (AP) — Convicted killer Scott Peterson's chance for a new trial in the murders of his pregnant wife and unborn son 20 years ago hinges on whether a California juror who helped send him to prison in 2004 amid worldwide publicity was biased because she was a domestic violence victim.